freeCodeCamp/awesome-quincy-larson-emails/README.md

 Quote of the Week: *"Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it."* - Brian Kernighan, co-creator of the C language

+### September 5, 2019
+1. How developers think: a walkthrough of the planning and design behind a simple web app (10 minute read): https://www.freecodecamp.org/news/a-walk-through-the-developer-thought-process/

+2. How to create a programming YouTube channel: lessons from 5 years and 1 million subscribers.
+I'm proud of our YouTube channel and all the creators who contributed to this video.
+(1 hour watch): https://www.freecodecamp.org/news/how-to-start-a-software-youtube-channel-video-course/

+3. A quick intro to recursion in JavaScript (4 minute read): https://www.freecodecamp.org/news/quick-intro-to-recursion/

+4. Here are 650 free online programming and computer science courses you can start this September (browseable list): https://www.freecodecamp.org/news/650-free-online-programming-computer-science-courses-you-can-start-this-september/

+5. My coding bootcamp handbook: how bootcamps work and are they right for you.
+I spent weeks researching the bootcamp industry and talking with bootcamp graduates to create this handbook.
+If you're considering going to a bootcamp, I hope you find this helpful.
+(30 minute read): https://www.freecodecamp.org/news/coding-bootcamp-handbook/

+Quote of the Week: *"The greatest enemy of knowledge is not ignorance.
+It is the illusion of knowledge."* — Stephen Hawking

 ### August 29, 2019
 1. The secret to unlimited ideas for your coding projects (3 minute read): https://www.freecodecamp.org/news/the-secret-to-unlimited-project-ideas/